Kotambail-Hegde/Masquerade-Emulator/README.md

 * GB / GBC passes most of the Moon Eye tests
 * GB / GBC passes the RTC (rtc3test) tests
 * GB / GBC passes the TurtleTests
+* GB / GBC passes mbc3-tester for both MBC3 and MBC30
 * GBC is able to play a slightly glitchy version of mezase.gbc (**_With few tweaks in the CONFIG.ini_**)
 * GB has options for different palettes (Includes 'Gearboy', 'Sameboy' and 'BGB' palettes)
 * NES supports NROM, MMC1, UxROM (002), CNROM, MMC3, AxROM and GxROM